For a very long time, humans struggled to find effective techniques for preservation of food without ruining the quality of it.

 has multiple vacancies for individuals with food technology backgrounds at

 different pay levels.
-National Bank for agricultural and rural development and
+The National Bank for Agricultural and Rural Development and

-Institute of banking personnel selection is also providing opportunities for
+Institute of Banking Personnel Selection also provides opportunities for

 food technology graduates and postgraduates.